 placeholder in the SQL, any additional arguments you pass in client applications through the

 callProcedure() method are used to replace the placeholders, in their respective order.
 For example, the

 following simple stored procedure expects to receive three additional parameters:

 CREATE PROCEDURE MyReservationsByTrip AS SELECT R.RESERVEID, F.FLIGHTID, F.DEPARTTIME FROM RESERVATION AS R, FLIGHT AS F WHERE R.CUSTOMERID = ?
 AND R.FLIGHTID = F.FLIGHTID AND F.ORIGIN=?
 AND F.DESTINATION=?;

 Finally, you can also specify whether the simple procedure is single-partitioned or not.
 By default, simple stored procedures are assumed to be multi-partitioned.
-But if your procedure is single-partitioned, you can specify the partitioning information in a PARTITION PROCEDURE statement.
-In the following example, the stored procedure is partitioned on the FLIGHTID column of the RESERVATION table using the first parameter as the partitioning key.
+But if your procedure should be single-partitioned, specify its partitioning in a PARTITION PROCEDURE statement.
+In the

+following example, the stored procedure is partitioned on the FLIGHTID column of the RESERVATION table using the first parameter as the partitioning key.

 CREATE PROCEDURE FetchReservations PARTITION ON TABLE Reservation COLUMN flightid AS SELECT * FROM RESERVATION WHERE FLIGHTID=?;